BNSF Railway: Acquisition of Montana Rail Link

+Proposed merger with CSX Railway

+In August 2025, investor group Ancora Holdings, which recently became CSX's majority shareholder, urged the company to begin exploring a merger agreement with BNSF, the largest class I railroad in the West, in response to the announced proposed mega-merger project between Union Pacific and Norfolk Southern.

+Warren Buffett, CEO and president of Berkshire Hathaway, BNSF's parent company, has denied that his railroad is seeking a merger with CSX or to submit a better offer for NS.
+Company executives also denied rumors of an eventual merger with one of the Eastern Class I rail companies.
+But the company reported that discussions are underway with CSX to launch new joint intermodal services from Jacksonville, Charlotte, Atlanta, and the ports of New York and Newark to BNSF's intermodal terminals in Phoenix, Kansas City, Barstow, Stockton, and San Bernardino.

 Operations

 Markets and services

 With BNSF's large system, it hauls many different commodities, most notably coal and grain, as well as intermodal freight.

 Predecessor Burlington Northern Railroad (BN) entered Wyoming's low-sulfur coal-rich Powder River Basin in the 1970s through construction of the Powder River Basin Joint Line with Union Pacific Railroad predecessor Chicago and North Western Transportation Company.
 Coal goes north in unit trains on the three-to-four-track Joint Line to Gillette or south to Orin, where older BN lines and other railroads take it in all directions to coal-burning power plants.

 BNSF serves over 1,500 grain elevators, located mostly in the Midwest on former BN lines.
-Depending on where the markets are, this grain may move in any direction in unit trains, or wait in silos for demand to rise.
+Depending on where the markets are, this grain may move in any direction in unit trains or wait in silos for demand to rise.
 Most commonly, grain may move west on the Northern Transcon to the Pacific Northwest and its export terminals, or south to ports in Texas and the Gulf of Mexico.

 The Atchison, Topeka and Santa Fe Railway's main contribution to BNSF was the Southern Transcon, a fast intermodal corridor connecting Southern California and Chicago.
 Most traffic is either trailers of trucking companies such as intermodal partner J. B. Hunt, or containers from the Ports of Long Beach and Los Angeles.
 The latter begins its trip on the triple-track Alameda Corridor, shared with the Union Pacific Railroad, and then follows BNSF rails from downtown Los Angeles.
 Its route, the Southern Transcon, has been almost completely double-tracked, and triple-tracking has begun in areas such as Cajon Pass.

 BNSF transports Boeing 737 fuselages from the Wichita, Kansas plant to Renton, Washington.